Disneyland Resort announces proposed plan to begin phased reopening of Anaheim theme parks in July

 "We are purposefully taking baby steps during this very intentional phased approach," said Josh D'Amaro, chairman of Disney Parks, Experiences and Products.
 "As one of the first major theme parks to close our operations and the last to reopen, we have been deliberate about keeping the health and safety of our cast, guests and local communities top of mind."

-Disney's Grand Californian Hotel & Spa and Disney's Paradise Pier Hotel plan to reopen on July 23, the news release said.
-Downtown Disney will begin reopening July 9.
+Disney's Grand Californian Hotel & Spa and Paradise Pier Hotel plan to reopen on July 23, the news release said.
+The Downtown Disney district will begin reopening July 9.

+Shanghai Disneyland, Florida's Disney Springs and several Disney stores have reopened in recent weeks.

 DEVELOPING: More details will be added to this report as they become available.
 The Walt Disney Co. is the parent company of this station.